Longevity Diet for Senior Dogs

 Is Hollywood Elixir™ a replacement for senior dog food?

-The foundation still needs to be measured calories, adequate protein, and a routine the household can execute consistently.
+No. The foundation still needs to be measured calories, adequate protein, and a routine the household can execute consistently.
 Discuss any supplement use with a veterinarian, especially if the dog has chronic conditions or takes medications.

 How should Hollywood Elixir™ be added to a senior routine?

+Add it only after the base diet is stable for at least a couple of weeks.
 Track stools, appetite, and daily comfort for 4–6 weeks.
 If multiple changes are made at once—new food, new treats, new supplement—results become hard to attribute and the routine often becomes less reliable.

 Can Hollywood Elixir™ support a muscle-first aging plan?

 It can fit as a broad support layer, but it does not replace protein adequacy or calorie accuracy.
 Muscle-first aging still depends on feeding enough high-quality protein and keeping body condition lean.
+That combination keeps decisions grounded in observable outcomes.

 Is this feeding approach different for small versus large breeds?